At the start of an LTB hearing

 - the law, the RTA

 - the case law the board member must follow,

 - the wider options you have in a settlement versus the limited options in a hearing,

 - the risks you may face in a hearing

 - how to skillfully create a well-crafted settlement agreement that can be a win-win situation for both parties

 - how to get a legally enforced consent order to protect you and

 will save you time and expense, stress and frustration.

-Every day I receive calls from landlords wanting to hire me for LTB and Small Claims Court Ontario matters.
-I have over 23 years of experience as a paralegal.
+Every day I receive calls from landlords wanting to hire me for LTB representation and advice.
+I have 25 years of experience as a paralegal.

-If you are in Toronto or the GTA and you need to hire an experienced, paralegal Ontario, contact me:
+If you need to hire an experienced, paralegal, contact me: